Talal-Alyafai/Write-A-Data-Science-Blog-Post/README.md

 ## Results

-The main findings of the code can be found at the post available [he]()re
+The main findings of the code can be found at the post available in Write a Data Science Blog Post.ipynb file

 ## Licensing, Authors, Acknowledgements